-Extension of the forecourt area - Pedestrian precinct
+Option 1: Extension of the forecourt area - Pedestrian precinct

 Relocation of the walls is therefore not recommended.
-The preferred alternative would be to retain the walls and garden in situ with a redesign of the pedestrian-roadway interface.
-This would include removing kerb and guttering adjacent to the intersection, reducing the cross-falls, providing sub-surface drainage and paving over with an even surface similar to the treatment near The Cenotaph, Martin Place/ George Street, Sydney.
-The low brick walls in front of the two honour walls should also be partially removed to open up the forecourt area to pedestrian flow.
-Paving should be in a consistent unit paver for strength, durability and low maintenance.
-Metal bollards should be installed to further define the roadway edge and pedestrian precinct.
+A draft proposal was presented to retain the walls and garden in situ with a redesign of the pedestrianroadway interface.
+This option included removing kerb and guttering adjacent to the intersection, reducing the cross-falls, providing sub-surface drainage and paving over with an even surface similar to the treatment near The Cenotaph, Martin Place/ George Street, Sydney.
+It also included partial removal of low brick walls in front of the two honour walls to open up the forecourt area to pedestrian flow with metal bollards defining the roadway edge and pedestrian precinct.